12121-2121230/Rofcoder/README.md

 To install, Go to Dist on my releases.
 Not Build.

+lol.spec was an example of a spec for an exe, the actual one is Rofcoder.spec!

 ## 🚀 Getting Started
 1. Select your target environment (Python or C++).
 2. Paste or write your code directly into the editor pane.